 2. disable RL2 device

-3. start charging (EVMode=Solar or 25% or more): EVSE module will activate only the contactor driven by RL EV, enabling single-phase charging (slow charging, down to 1000W).
+3. start charging (EVMode=Solar or 25% or more): EVSE module will activate only the contactor driven by EV On, enabling single-phase charging (slow charging, down to 1000W).

 Domoticz and DomBusEVSE